toniebox-reverse-engineering/mitmproxy-toniebox/wiki/index.md

 ## Endpoints
 ### v1-time (GET /v1/time)
-Receive the time.
+Receive the time in unix time format.
 May be needed for the TLS-certificates.

 #### Response-Headers
 | Header | Description | Example |